AlexsLemonade/2020-july-training/workshop/posting-error-example.md

 ### What is the goal of this code?

-- Providing context around your end goals for this code will help others tailor their advice toward your goal as well as helping the understand what you are working toward.
+- Describing your end goals for this code will provide context for others so they can tailor their advice with your goal in mind.
-    *Examples of informatoni you may want to include (whenever it is applicable):*
+    *Examples of information you may want to include (whenever it is applicable):*
     - What is your scientific question?
     - What does your input data look like?
        - What kind of file *e.g.* `.TSV`, `.fastq`?